-$^{^{2}}$ As we will explain below, our approach exploits the weak exogeneity of the observed state variables (i.e., assets and income components), conditional on a latent time-invariant type, to identify average response functions.
+$^{2}$ As we will explain below, our approach exploits the weak exogeneity of the observed state variables (i.e., assets and income components), conditional on a latent time-invariant type, to identify average response functions, see Matzkin (2013) for a review of identification results in models with non-separable heterogeneity.
 Relaxing exogeneity would require valid instruments and appropriate structure on the first stage (Imbens and Newey, 2009).
-Also, while the distribution of responses is generally not identified beyond its mean, partial information about this distribution can be obtained by using a result from Hoderlein and Mammen (2007).
+Also, while the distribution of consumption responses is generally not identified beyond its mean, partial information about this distribution can be obtained by using a result from Hoderlein and Mammen (2007).
 We will apply this strategy to compute a lower bound on the variance of responses.